quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

   microseconds by which the endpoint that is sending this value is able to delay an acknowledgement.
 This limit could be based on the receiver's clock or timer granularity.
-This information is used by the peer for selecting a suitable value in the Request Max Ack Delay field in the ACK_FREQUENCY frame.
+This information is used by the peer for selecting a suitable value in the Request Max Ack Delay field of the ACK_FREQUENCY frame.

 An endpoint's min_ack_delay MUST NOT be greater than its max_ack_delay.
 Endpoints that support this extension MUST treat receipt of a min_ack_delay that